andygithub/MVC3Spike/Readme.txt

 DataAnnotationsMVC3 - This project contains a custom data annotation and links to this library:  http://dataannotationsextensions.org/

-FiltersMVC3 - THis project shows how to setup a dynamically applied global filter.
+FiltersMVC3 - This project shows how to setup a dynamically applied global filter.
 This also show how to save values from an action to a storage implementation.

 TemplateMVC3 - This project shows how to use a display template in editing and displaying data.

+DependencyMVC3 - This project references unity and implements the IDependencyResolver.